Learn About Our Work

 The advisory committee organises public environmental information events that are held in the Yarran Dheran Information Centre throughout the year as part of the committee’s Annual Calendar of Events.

 These events include a guest speaker with particular expertise on a specific aspect of the flora and fauna of the local area and are normally followed by a guided walk.
 The events are open to the public and are free of charge.
 The number of people able to attend each event is normally limited so prior booking is required.
-A list of upcoming events and relevant contact details can be viewed on the home page.
+A list of upcoming events and relevant contact details can be viewed through the events page.

-Volunteers conduct a monthly survey of bird species in Yarran Dheran, on the third Tuesday of every month.
+• Volunteers conduct a monthly survey of bird species in Yarran Dheran, on the third Tuesday of every month.

 It’s a great way to learn about the local birdlife and new members are always welcome.
 The results of each months survey are recorded and bird lists from recent surveys can be viewed at: